-My Asian-American, Grey's Anatomy-obsessed heart is having a moment right now, because Sandra Oh just won a Golden Globe for lead actress in a TV series in the drama category for her role as Eve Polastri on BBC America's Killing Eve!
-(On top of that, she's also the first Asian actress to get the hosting gig on the prestigious award show, in case you haven't already heard.)
-It's not Oh's first time in the award season rodeo — she's also won a Golden Globe in 2006 and earned five Emmy nominations for her role as Cristina Yang on Grey's Anatomy.
+Awkwafina's historic win puts her in great company.
+At the 2019 Golden Globes, Sandra Oh won the award for lead actress in a TV series in the drama category for her role as Eve Polastri on BBC America's Killing Eve.
+It was not Oh's first time in the award season rodeo — she also won a Golden Globe in 2006 for supporting actress in a series, miniseries, or motion picture for TV, and earned five Emmy nominations for her role as Cristina Yang on Grey's Anatomy.

-Oh isn't the first and only Asian to ever win a Golden Globe, though.
-In fact, she's not the only Asian who's ever won for a lead actress on a TV series in the drama category — the first was Yoko Shimada, an actress of Japanese descent who won the category in 1981 for her work on the show Shōgun.
-Other past wins for Asians include British-Indian Ben Kingsley for best lead actor in a drama and best new actor (a now defunct category) in 1983 for Gandhi, Cambodian Haing S. Ngor for best supporting actor in 1985 for The Killing Fields, and Indian-American Aziz Ansari for best lead actor in a TV comedy or musical in 2018 for Master of None.
-Oh's win still rings loudly, and rightfully so, given the obvious reason that there has been so little representation of the Asian community throughout the award show's history.
+Oh isn't the first Asian actress to ever win a Golden Globe, though.
+In fact, she's not the only Asian actress who's won for lead actress on a TV series in the drama category — the first was Yoko Shimada, an actress of Japanese descent who won the category in 1981 for her work on the show Shōgun.
+Other past wins for Asian actors include British-Indian actor Ben Kingsley for best lead actor in a drama and best new actor (a now defunct category) in 1983 for Gandhi, Cambodian actor Haing S. Ngor for best supporting actor in 1985 for The Killing Fields, and Indian-American actor Aziz Ansari for best lead actor in a TV comedy or musical in 2018 for Master of None.
+Awkwafina's win still rings loudly, and rightfully so, given the obvious lack of representation for Asian people throughout the award show's history.